blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

 ## Analyze the compiled code

-Let's see how to compile the application invoking *only*{: .italic-red-text } the `ngc` compiler and nothing else to inspect the compiled code easier.
+Let's see how to compile the application invoking *only*{: .italic-red-text } the `ngc` compiler and nothing else to inspect the compiled code easily and see where the generated JavaScript code invoke the DOM API to create the element.

+**Tip**
+The `HTML` template has been compiled into a sequence of JavaScript instructions that will be executed by the Angular runtime.
+The *goal*{: .italic-blue-text} of the coming sections is to find where the `document.createElement()` is invoked after the different Angular entities (platform, application and component) have been instantiated.
+{: .notice--info}

 ### Setup the compilation task